 Sulpizio Cardiovascular Center at UC San Diego Health, located in La Jolla near the VA Medical Center, contains impressive state-of–the art technology, facilities and world-renowned faculty.
 Opened in August 2011, the Sulpizio Cardiovascular Center was San Diego County's first dedicated cardiovascular center.
 The facility unites leaders in cardiovascular medicine, cardiothoracic surgery, pulmonary vascular medicine, vascular surgery, cardiovascular imaging and cardiovascular research.

 Rady Children's Hospital San Diego (RCHSD) provides premier care for all pediatric patients within the greater San Diego area.
 At Rady Children's Hospital, there are four teaching teams.
-Three of the teams have a traditional structure with a senior (R3 or R4) resident, two to three interns, and two to three medical students.
+Three of the teams have a traditional structure with a senior (R3 or R4) resident, two interns, and two to three medical students.
 The fourth team is the “resitern” team, comprised of two categorical pediatrics or medicine-pediatrics R2 residents and a hospitalist attending.
 The R2 residents function independently with no junior residents, with the purpose of improving their pediatric skills and developing independent thinking and management.
 They also supervise and teach 2-3 medical students on the team..
 Interns and R2 residents carry a maximum of 10 patients each on wards.
-Approximately two-thirds of patients are cared for by the resident teams in conjunction with dedicated general pediatric hospitalists who are assigned to a specific team for rounds and teaching.
-Each team also has a sub-specialty theme with 25 percent of the patients being cared for along with sub-specialty attending physicians from that division.
+Approximately 50-75% of patients are cared for by the resident teams in conjunction with dedicated general pediatric hospitalists who are assigned to a specific team for rounds and teaching.
+Each team also has a sub-specialty theme with 25-50% of the patients being cared for along with sub-specialty attending physicians from that division.

 During the four years of training, chief residents ensure that residents are assigned to all four colored teams at least once so that residents have exposure to all the inpatient subspecialties.